GNA University B.Tech Admissions 2025

 0 – 10 | 0.8435177 – 9.6954066 |

-The National Testing Agency released the JEE Mains 2025 session 1 statistics on February 11, 2025.
+The National Testing Agency released the JEE Mains 2025 session 1 statistics.
 Around 13.78 lakh candidates registered for the exam out of which 13 lakh candidates appeared for both papers 1 & 2.
 NTA will release the details on the number of students who appeared in JEE Mains 2025 for both sessions.
 The details for the JEE Main 2025 session 1 is updated on the official website.
 However, according to the previous year sessions as per the official notification, a total of 8.6 lakh students applied for the IIT JEE Main 2024 January session exam, out of which, 8.22 lakh candidates appeared.

 Date of Exam | Paper | Registered Candidates | Appeared Candidates | %age |